|

 Let me know if this sparks anything for you!
 I love to hear from you.
 I'll write next week with a Thanksgiving offering :) I hope you have a good weekend! with love, |

-At Align Your Story Writing School, we bring traditional literary and creative writing studies together with mindfulness, embodied practices, and social and environmental engagement.
+Join 30,000+ other mindful writers and find tools, tips Find tips, classes and resources Align Your Story Writing School, we bring traditional literary and creative writing studies together with mindfulness, embodied practices, and social and environmental engagement.
 Join a community of over 25,000 other mindful writers.
 Get the tools and community to write your best work.